zearp/OptiHack/text/LIVE_TOOLBOX.md

 Personally, I find these kind of lightweight bootable sticks very useful.
 Specially as rescue stick with some tools, or simply to boot from to my internal disk ~~if~~ when I mess up my EFI folder again.

 Good luck!

+## Credit!
+Of course I didn't come up with this method on my own.
+Modifying the installer base image has been around for a long time.
+Back in the days I used [this](https://jacobsalmela.com/2014/05/19/osx-customize-recovery-partition-with-your-own-apps/) article, that surprisingly still exists.